patryk-ku/discord-bot/README.md

 		- Attach Files
 		- Mention Everyone
 		- Use Slash Commands
-		- Connect
-		- Speak
-		- Use Voice Activity

 3. For last.fm features you need to obtain their API key [here](https://www.last.fm/api/account/create).
 For Listenbrainz features you need your profile token from [here](https://listenbrainz.org/profile/).
 4. Clone repository and rename `.env.example` to `.env`